CSi-Studio/Propro/README.md

 Download the proper version match for your Operation System <br/>

 # Config
-## Config for MongoDB Data Directory
-Make sure which disk you would set as a database disk.
-1TB is better.
-In the mongodb disk.
-Create an empty directory called "data", and in the "data" directory, create a directory called "db"

-## Config for Java Runtime Environment
-After downloading the JDK1.8, unzip the jdk package to a directory.
-Better in an SSD disk.

-## Config for propro.jar
-jre8\bin\java -Xmx10000M -jar -Dspring.config.location=classpath:/application.properties,customer.properties propro.jar <br/>
-The customer.properties file should in the same directory as propro.jar

 ## Config for customer.properties
 ### multiple
 sample: multiple = 1 <br/>